ChristianRiesen/otp/README.md

 ----------------

 The classes have been inspired by many different places that were talking about otp and Google Authenticator.
 Thank you all for your help.

-Base32 is mostly based on the work of https://github.com/NTICompass/PHP-Base32

-Otp is a cumulation of work from many different places, optimized, cleaned up and brought into a testable form.

 Project setup ideas blantently taken from https://github.com/Seldaek/monolog